Find The Degree Of The Monomial.

 • 1/2m

 Notice that each example contains only multiplication and non-negative integer exponents.
-Expressions with addition, subtraction, or negative exponents are not monomials.
-For example, 2x + 3, 4x⁻², and 6/x are not monomials.
+Consider this: expressions with addition, subtraction, or negative exponents are not monomials.
+Take this: 2x + 3, 4x⁻², and 6/x are not monomials.

 Defining the Degree of a Monomial